 Organizational Structure

-These bodies provide strategic guidance, operational support, and international perspective.
+These bodies provide strategic guidance, operational support, and an international perspective.

 Specialty Networks